micahredding/brickcaster/data/episodes/singularity/singularity_p3.md

 "media_track": 0
 "summary": "Micah and Ryan are driving around Sikeston, Missouri, the last place the singularity will arrive.
 It's a very special Christmas episode, with a returning reluctant guest."
 ---
+Micah and Ryan are driving around Sikeston, Missouri, the last place the singularity will arrive.
+It's a very special Christmas episode, with a returning reluctant guest.